Who are we?

 Fiona is an English native who has lived and worked in the Netherlands for the last 27 years.
 Before she arrived in the Netherlands she trained and worked as a nurse in England.
-She was passionate about her career and the people she cared for, but a restlessness and desire to travel led her to leave England and expand her knowlegde and awareness of life in other parts of the world and other cultures.
+She was passionate about her career and the people she cared for.
 After settling in Holland and fulfilling her interest in alternative health care, she trained as a Homeopath.
-During this time she had two children and was later offered a job at a local senior school as a native speaker teaching English.
-She has been working there for the past ten years and is as passionate about teaching as she was nursing.
+She now works as a native speaker teaching English.
 She is very aware how much good health and a good education are so vital to living a fulfilled life and are basic rights which should be available to everyone.
-Fortunately for us here in Europe we all have access to education and healthcare and so many opportunities to lead a fulfilling life.

 In 2011 and 2012 Fiona and her family recieved visitors from the Mathare slums who were in Holland playing football with MYSA.
 Maqulate was one of those visitors and that’s how they met and formed a strong bond.
 These young girls really made an impression on her family and after they left Fiona and Maqulate decided to join forces and do something constructive to make a difference to girls lives in Mathare.
 Their combined talents and experiences mean that they are both strong minded and determined to achieve their goals and realise their dream of providing opportunities for girls who have very few.